librasteve/raku-Dockerfiles/README.md

 1. We have two stacks here (ubuntu+rakudo+rust, jupyter+rakudo+Inline::Python)
 1. Binder requires  FROM jupyter/scipy-notebook to have a tag (not 'latest') - may need to parameterize

+# GH Actions

+Each Dockerfile has a weekly build GitHub Action that pushes the latest image to Docker Hub.

 # Docker Instructions

 Client build arm64 on M1 vftools: